Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Introduction

 Both RN and regular black holes are characterized by having two horizons, the outer event horizon and inner Cauchy horizon.
 Extending the OS framework to such exteriors can reveal new features.
-We can illustrate these, using the RN black hole as a concrete example.
-It turns out that the repulsive effect in the region further inside the inner horizon can stop the collapse at a nonzero radius \cite{OurPRD}.
-Consequently, as we shall demonstrate in this paper, it can produce a \emph{bounce} of the collapsing star surface.
-Moreover, the apparent horizon needs not evolve monotonically; it can have a local minimum in its trajectory in some parameter region of the mass and charges.
-We refer to this feature as a \emph{left vertex}.
+We illustrate this using the RN black hole as a concrete example.
+In our previous work \cite{OurPRD}, we noticed that the repulsive effect inside the inner horizon can stop the collapse at a nonzero radius, though we did not identify it as a bouncing point.
+We also used the apparent horizon structure to constrain the charge.
+However, we did not formally define these features or derive general criteria for them.